-In summary, the STWG recommends making FCC and NTIA spectrum assignment and use data more transparent both internally and externally.
-Both agencies should concentrate on bringing more spectrum transparency and accountability to commercial, non-federal and federal sectors, in order to ensure new, enhanced and/or redundant broadband and mission capacity needs.
+In summary, the STWG recommends making FCC and NTIA spectrum allocation, assignment and usage more transparent both internally and externally.
+Both agencies should concentrate on bringing more spectrum transparency and accountability to both commercial and federal sectors, in order to ensure new, enhanced and/or redundant broadband and mission capacity needs.